rancher/rancher.github.io/os/configuration/networking/index.md

 There are two ways to configure networking on RancherOS.

 You can change the networking settings by using `ros config` to set different keys within the `rancher.network` key.
-Anything set using this command will have its change saved in the `cloud-config-local.yml` file.
+Anything set using this command will have its change saved in the `/var/lib/rancher/conf/cloud-config.yml` file.
 Changes will only take affect after you reboot.
 To learn more information about configuring the networking settings by using `ros config`, please refer to our [`ros config`]({{site.baseurl}}/os/rancheros-tools/ros/config) docs.

 Alternatively, you can use a [cloud config]({{site.baseurl}}/os/cloud-config) file to set up how the network is configured.
 Cloud config is applied to the RancherOS instance when RancherOS starts.
-If you need to make changes to the networking after you've passed the cloud config file, you can use `ros config` to make changes.
+If you need to make changes to the networking after you've already passed the cloud config file, you can use `ros config` to make changes.

-We'll provide some examples using both the `ros config` or setting it through the `cloud-config.yml` file.
+We'll provide some examples using both the `ros config` or setting it through the `/var/lib/rancher/conf/cloud-config.yml` file.

 ### DNS

-Using `ros config`, you can set the `nameserver`, and `search`, which directly map to the fields of the same name in `/etc/resolv.conf`.
+Using `ros config`, you can set the `nameservers`, and `search`, which directly map to the fields of the same name in `/etc/resolv.conf`.
 With v0.4.0+, you need to prefix the config values with `rancher` as we are updating the cloud config file.

 ```bash
 $ sudo ros config set rancher.network.dns.search [mydomain.com,example.com]